maikelbos0/VDT.Core.DependencyInjection/src/VDT.Core.DependencyInjection/README.md

 - `AddAssemblies` adds multiple assemblies to scan for services
   - Overloads are provided to add multiple assemblies as a parameter array or enumerable
   - Overloads are provided to search for assemblies recursively by predicate or assembly name prefix
-- `AddServiceTypeProvider` adds a method that returns service types for a given implementation type found in the assemblies
+- `AddServiceRegistrationProvider` adds a method that returns service types for a given implementation type found in the assemblies
-  - These methods must match the delegate method `ServiceTypeProvider`
+  - These methods must match the delegate method `ServiceRegistrationProvider`
-  - It is possible to supply a `ServiceLifetimeProvider` that returns the appropriate `ServiceLifetime` for a given service type and implementation type
+  - These methods return a collection of `ServiceRegistration` which contain the service type and optionally the desired `ServiceLifetime`
-- `UseDefaultServiceLifetime` sets the default `ServiceLifetime` to use if no `ServiceLifetimeProvider` was provided or it did not return a `ServiceLifetime`
+- `UseDefaultServiceLifetime` sets the default `ServiceLifetime` to use if the found `ServiceRegistration` does not include a `ServiceLifetime`
 - `UseServiceRegistrar` sets the method to use for registering services
   - This method must match the delegate method `ServiceRegistrar`
   - By default a new `ServiceDescriptor` will be created with the found service type, implementation type and lifetime
+- Please note that the `AddServiceTypeProvider` methods have been deprecated since they are being replaced by `AddServiceRegistrationProvider`

 ### Example